Tena9158/Tena9158/README.md

-### All data except specific data is managed privately.
+### All data except specific data is managed private.

 <!--
 **Tena9158/Tena9158** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.